Romanian Canadians: Community life and association

 In 1939, on Iberville Street, in Montreal, was built "Casa Romana", where was set up a Romanian school.

 In 1957, was set up the Romanian Cultural Association of Hamilton, Ontario.
 Cuvântul românesc is the newspaper of the association.
 "The Week of the Romanians" continues the tradition of almost 40 years of the "Romanian Field Week" at Hamilton, Ontario.
 Through the years, the place has combined cultural tributes to Romania with anticommunist manifestations from Romanians in North America.
 The Romanian Field covers 40 acre in a natural environment near Hamilton.
 The place features the Nae Ionescu Cultural Center, the St. Mary Chapel, sports fields, a pool, as well as a couple of bungalows and accommodation for mobile homes.
 The place for the St. Mary Chapel was chosen by Valerian Trifa.
 The Writers' Alley (Rotonda) includes busts (sculptor Nicăpetre (1936–2008) of Nae Ionescu, Vasile Posteucă, George Donev, Aron Cotruş, Vintilă Horia, Mircea Eliade and Mihai Eminescu.

 Another recreational and Romanian cultural facility in Canada is the Camp at Fort Qu'Appelle, Saskatchewan.
 Although not quite completed, the camp was blessed and opened for use by Archbishop Valerian Trifa in the summer of 1971.

 On July 24, 1998, the Romanian community of Boian, Alberta celebrated its centenary.
 Besides religious services, there was a cultural program and demonstrations of the early life of the Romanians in Canada.
 The Romanian Orthodox parish in Boian has a Romanian ethnic museum housed on its premises.
 The museum and St. Mary Orthodox Church was proclaimed historical site by the authorities.

-Association of Romanian Writers in Canada was incorporated in 2001.
-Association of Romanian Engineers in Canada was founded in 2003.
+The Association of Romanian Writers in Canada was incorporated in 2001.
+The Association of Romanian Engineers in Canada was founded in 2003.